ayusek/ada-compiler/spim/readme.txt

 Procedures and Functions :
-Only two return values are allowed in procedures
+Only two integral/character return value is allowed in procedures only five floating point return values are allowed in procedures

 I have only defined procedures, support to functions is not yet handled.
 Expressions are only allowed for in parameters
 Write now, I have handled only in and out variables, so procedure variables are used only to transfer values only.